ParkerICI/grappolo/README.md

 col.names <- c("Marker1", "Marker2", "Marker3")

 # Please refer to the documentation of this function for an explanation of the parameters
-# and for a description of the output type.
+# and for a description of the output.
 The output is saved on disk, and the function
 # simply return the list of files that have been clustered
 cluster_fcs_files_in_dir("foo", num.cores = 1, col.names = col.names, num.clusters = 200,
     asinh.cofactor = 5)